edgarshurtado/Portfolio/grunt-blog-post.md

         }
     }

-    /... babel, css and responsive images tasks
+    /... babel, css, and responsive images tasks

-    grunt.registerTask("clean-public", ["clean", "mkdir"]);
+    grunt.registerTask("clean-public", [ "mkdir" ,"clean"]);
     grunt.registerTask("build", ["clean-public", "responsive_images-task", "sass-task", "babel-task"]);
 }
 ```

-See how i register a task named as `build` to lanch, with a single comand, several tasks.
+First I set the `clean-public` task that I need.
+ThenI registered a task named as `build` to launch, with a single command, all the assets related tasks.

 # Watch task.
 Apply changes automatically and refresh the browser

 As I said at the blog post introduction, this is my favorite task by far.
-It was, indeed, the whole point for learning Grunt 😁 .
+It was, indeed, the whole point for learning a task manager 😁 .

-This task will stay alert to the files you configure, and when any of thouse change, it will launch the needed tasks to see your changes applied.
+This task will stay alert to the files you configure, and when any of those change, it will launch the needed tasks to see your changes applied.
 And you won't even have to refresh the browser your own.
 Sweet, isn't it?

 The dependency `grunt-contrib-watch` is the one which does all the magic.